 See How to read course descriptions for information about the formatting used.

 NURS 500 Masters Plan Studies (1) Used for continuous enrollment purposes.
-Must be taken as CR/NC.
 Does not count toward fulfillment of degree requirements.
 Pre: Master's or Doctoral candidacy and instructor's consent.

 NURS 601 Social Aspects of Health (3) Complex interactions among the physical and social environment; health status; education; culture; and human capital in urban and rural communities are examined.
 Issues related to quality of life as the outcome of micro and macro-determinants of health, consequences of health that operate at the individual, family, neighborhood, community, national and global levels, and the influence of sociopolitical agendas and community organizations are addressed through a multidisciplinary framework.

 NURS 602 Information Systems/Technology (3) Examines emerging health information resources including: 1) the theory and conceptual base for healthcare information systems and technology; 2) design, selection, and use of current and developing health information technology applications; and 3) approaches to evaluating the effective- ness of health information systems used in health care systems, for patient care and in education.

 NURS 603 Adv Clinical Pharmacology (3) Focus on the pharmacotherapeutic principles of drugs most commonly used by advanced practice nurses.
 Emphasis on the process of selecting appropriate agents for therapy, and monitoring adverse drug reactions or interactions with prescription, over-the-counter and alternative therapies.
 Emphasis on integration of pharmacy, physiology and physical assessment in developing evidence-based primary clinical management skills for patients across the lifespan with regard to their medication use.
 Foundations of prescriptive authority will be addressed.